Jerry Jones sets deadline for Tony Romo decision

 Romo's status with the team moving forward has not been decided, even though there were reports that the team would release him.

-While no other team has publicly stepped and said they want Romo's services for the 2017, FOX and CBS reportedly want Romo as a television analyst for next season.
+While no other team has publicly stepped and said they want Romo's services for the 2017 season, FOX and CBS reportedly want Romo as a television analyst for next season.

 "He's really doing great," Jones said.
 "He's got a lot of options."